-During the academic year (from October to June), Nido de Lenguas offers monthly classes for community members to learn how to speak Dizhe'zxun, the Zapotec variety from the town of Santiago Laxopa in the Sierra Norte of Oaxaca, Mexico.
+Nido de Lenguas offers regular classes for community members to learn how to speak Dille'xhun, the Zapotec variety from the town of Santiago Laxopa in the Sierra Norte of Oaxaca, Mexico.
 These are taught by Maestra Fe Silva Robles, a native speaker, teacher, and community leader.
 All classes are free and open to the public.

 Time: 5:30 pm to 7:00 pm